Quantifying Bell: the Resource Theory of Nonclassicality of Common-Cause Boxes: Motivating our approach and contrasting it with alternatives

-\subsection{Generalized causal models}
+\subsubsection{Generalized causal models}

-We will work with the notion of a generalized (i.e., not necessarily classical) causal model that has been developed in Refs.~\cite{Henson2014,Fritz2012beyondBell} using the framework of generalized probabilistic theories (GPTs)~\cite{hardy01, barrettGPT, janotta2014}), and refer to it as a \term{GPT causal model}.
-Since we are interested in the distinction between classical and nonclassical, without specifically distinguishing quantum and supra-quantum types of nonclassicality, we will not be making use of any of the recent work~\cite{CostaShrapnel, Allenetal, BLO} on devising an intrinsically {\em quantum} notion of a causal model.\footnote{However, we will consider the question of when certain correlations that arise in a GPT causal model can be quantumly-realized.}
+We will work with the notion of a generalized (i.e., not necessarily classical) causal model that has been developed in Refs.~\cite{Henson2014,Fritz2012beyondBell} using the framework of generalized probabilistic theories (GPTs)~\cite{hardy01, barrettGPT, janotta2014}), and refer to it as a \term{GPT causal model}.\footnote{In the language of operational probabilistic theories~\cite{CombsForGPTs,ArianoOPT}, we are considering \term{free} and \term{causal} GPTs.
+A GPT is said to be free if, for any mathematically well-formed closed circuit, it specifies a joint probability distribution over the outcomes of the instruments. {A GPT is said to be causal if there exists a unique deterministic effect (which is often interpreted as excluding backwards-in-time signalling in any circuit).}} Since we are interested in the distinction between classical and nonclassical, without specifically distinguishing quantum and post-quantum types of nonclassicality, we will not be making use of any of the recent work~\cite{CostaShrapnel, Allenetal, BLO} on devising an intrinsically {\em quantum} notion of a causal model.\footnote{However, we will consider the question of when certain correlations that arise in a GPT causal model can be quantumly realized. {Moreover, the follow-up work described in Ref.~\cite{schmidpostquantum} explicitly explores the distinction between resources that are quantumly realizable and those that necessitate a post-quantum GPT.}}